-- The minimum attendance required for each course shall be 75 % of the total number of classes conducted for that semester.
-Those who secure the minimum attendance mine/a semester alone will be allowed to register for the End Semester Examination. - Condonation of a shortage of attendance for a maximum of 10 days in a semester, subject to a maximum of two spells for Semesters I to VI and 10 days in a semester, subject to a maximum of two spells for Semesters VII to VIII separately, will be granted by the vice chancellor as per the existing rules.
+- The minimum attendance required for each Course shall be 75 % of the total number of classes conducted for that semester.
+Those who secure the minimum attendance in a semester alone will be allowed to register for the End Semester Examination. - Condonation of shortage of attendance for a maximum of 10 days in a semester, subject to a maximum of two spells for Semesters I to VI and 10 days in a semester, subject to maximum of two spells for semesters VII to VIII separately will be granted by Vice Chancellor as per the existing rules.

-Time limit for the completion of the program
+Time limit for the completion of program

-- The maximum time limit to complete the program for a candidate taking exit on completion of 6 semesters shall be 6 years after joining the program. - The maximum time limit to complete the program for the FYUGP shall not exceed 8 years after joining the program. - Notwithstanding anything contained in these regulations, the vice chancellor shall, for a period of one year (may be revised) from the date of coming into force of these regulations, have the power to provide by order that these regulations shall be applied to any program with such modifications as may be necessary. - Notwithstanding anything contained in these regulations, any amendments or modifications issued or notified by the UGC or state government, from time to time, shall be deemed to have been incorporated into these regulations and shall constitute an integral part thereof. - These regulations or modifications, as mentioned above will be applicable to admission of students to one-year postgraduate program (after completion of 4-year undergraduate).

-program) or two-year postgraduate program after completion of a three-year degree program satisfying the credits as per the National Credit Framework and UGC regulations for the Four-Year Undergraduate Program.
+- The maximum time limit to complete the Program for a candidate taking exit on completion of 6 semesters shall be 6 years after joining the program. - The maximum time limit to complete the Program for the FYUGP shall not exceed 8 years after joining the program. - Notwithstanding anything contained in these regulations, the Vice Chancellor shall for a period of one year (may be revised) from the date of coming into force of these Regulations, have the power to provide by order that these Regulations shall be applied to any Program with such modifications as may be necessary. - Notwithstanding anything contained in these regulations, any amendments or modifications issued or notified by the UGC or state government, from time to time, shall be deemed to have been incorporated into these regulations and shall constitute an integral part there. - These regulations or modifications as mentioned above will be applicable to admission of students to one year post graduate program (after completion of 4-year undergraduate program) or two-year postgraduate program after completion of three-year degree program satisfying the credits as per the National Credit Framework and UGC regulations for Four Year Undergraduate Program.